-This paper is organised as follows: Section 2 gives background and basic information that needs to be understood before discussing the FIdM system.
-The concept of identity federation and the number of architectures that implement FIdM is given in section 3.
-Section 4 presented the limitation and risks in the FIdM.
-In section 5 provides a discussion of the solutions before the paper is concluded in section 6.
+This paper is organized as follows: Section 2 gives background and basic information that needs to be understood before discussing the FIdM system.
+The concept of identity federation and the comparison between architectures that implement FIdM is given in section 3.
+Related works are in Section 4.
+Section 5 presented the limitation and risks in the FIdM.
+A discussion of the solutions provided in section 6 before the paper is concluded in section 7.